safwankajas/zoho_app/README.md

 --------------------------------------------------------------------------
 1. First install "XAMPP",Not install if XAMPP already present your computer .
 2. After install,open XAMPP application.
-3. Then click "start" button of Apache and MySQL module in XAMPP.
+3. Then click "start" button of Apache and MySQL module in XAMPP application,please ensure that your server and database work prefectly.
 4. Search the XAMPP folder in your computer.then click "xampp" folder,then go "htdocs" folder,then create folder with name "login"("choose any name ").  xampp -> htdocs -> login
 5. After open the login folder ,then extract or unzip or copy all file into login folder.
 6. Then open any browser ,example :- choose chrome browser